TAP-GGC/AiDiva/README.md

 ## :page_with_curl: Project Description
 To create an interactive, engaging, and humorous chatbot experience that teaches users how to interact effectively with AI.
 The chatbot will have a sassy personality to keep things lighthearted while also demonstrating how important it is to communicate clearly with AI.
-The project will guide users through common pitfalls and challenges they may face when interacting with AI, playing a mini game as well trying to learn how to properly ask questions/prompts on figuring out the object the AI is thinking of, ultimately teaching them how to write precise and clear prompts throughout the whole workshop.
+The project will guide users through common pitfalls and challenges they may face when interacting with AI, playing a mini game, as well trying to learn how to properly ask questions/prompts on figuring out the object the AI is thinking of, ultimately teaching them how to write precise and clear prompts throughout the whole workshop.

 Artificial Intelligence (AI) is rapidly transforming various industries, but its responsible use remains a key challenge.
 Our project, A.I.
 Diva, is an interactive, sassy chatbot designed to educate users on ethical AI usage, misinformation, and appropriate AI applications in the real world.
 Developed as a class project under the Technology Ambassador Program (TAP), A.I.
 Diva provides engaging, scenario-based learning experiences that teach users how to critically evaluate AI-generated content and design optimal prompts.
 Through hands-on workshops, we engage participants in real-world AI dilemmas where they interact with A.I.
 Diva, receive instant feedback, and refine their understanding of AI best practices.
 Preliminary results indicate a significant improvement in participants’ ability to identify AI-generated misinformation, understand ethical AI principles, and develop stronger AI literacy skills.
 Survey data and graphical analyses highlight measurable growth in participants’ critical thinking regarding AI interactions.
 As AI literacy becomes increasingly essential, A.I.
 Diva bridges the knowledge gap by making AI education engaging and accessible.
 With plans to expand this initiative through TAP’s outreach programs and educational collaborations, our chatbot serves as a stepping stone toward responsible AI adoption in academic and professional settings.